sfnw-dev-owner/process-manuals/Exterior_Trim/exterior_trim.md

 ## Step 4 \-- Bottom piece

--   Measure between the two side pieces under the window
+-   Measure between the two side pieces under the window, and cut a piece of 1x4 that length

--   Cut trim piece

--   DO NOT CAULK this piece
+-   DO NOT CAULK this piece.
+Nail (PANEL NAILS) it in place\

--   Nail (PANEL NAILS)\
     ---   2 nails 1-½" in from each end\
     ---   2 nails in the middle of the board.
 {{< pagebreak >}}